 The arrival of Headie One, arguably UK drill’s biggest star, has been nothing short of refreshing.
 Switching up the formula of shank-em lyrics, clanging 808s and expected bass patterns, Headie’s latest project, Music X Road, has shown us that—while drill still has a lot of growing up to do—the sound’s future is promising.
 “Headie is culturally the most important out of the UK’s current crop of top rappers,” Rob Uche, Senior A&R Manager at Sony imprint Relentless, says of his signee.
 “I first came across Headie via the video for ‘How Many’ in 2017, and then I just looked out for the Drillers & Trappers mixtape.
 When I heard that tape, I knew he had something special about him; the diversity of his flows on the opening tracks made me an instant fan.”

 For Uche, having the right people at the helm is key.
 “I think we have one of the most exciting music scenes right now that I can only see progress with the right guidance,” he says.
 “Ultimately, the industry respects success and when they see it, they are forced to acknowledge.
 On our side, we need to focus more on identifying top-quality talent and for them to be nurtured by talented and hungry A&Rs that are passionate about developing more rounded artists and elevating the overall quality of the music.”
 Akua Agyemfra, a brand and marketing exec who works closely with Stormzy and Wretch 32, strongly believes that teamwork makes the dream work.
 “It’s important to have a team around you who are all thinkers and strategists,” she tells me.
-“Having people who have your back and think holistically is so important—a team who thinks about who, and what, an artist is going to be long-term.”
+“Having people who have your back and think holistically is so important; a team that thinks about who, and what, an artist is going to be long-term.”